When is the Star Wars Cassian Andor series coming to Disney+?

 — Star Wars (@starwars) August 25, 2019

-Diego Luna returns as “charismatic Rebel leader” Cassian Andor, who performed a central function within the plan to steal the Death Star schematics in Rogue One earlier than his demise on the finish of the film.
+Diego Luna returns as “charismatic Rebel leader” Cassian Andor, who performed a central position within the plan to steal the Dying Star schematics in Rogue One earlier than his dying on the finish of the film.

-Alan Tudyk, who performed his reprogrammed Imperial droid sidekick Okay-2SO, may also be returning.
+Alan Tudyk, who performed his reprogrammed Imperial droid sidekick Okay-2SO, will even be returning.
 Like Andor, Okay-2SO was killed on the finish of Rogue One, cementing this sequence’ standing as a prequel.

-It’s at the moment unknown who else will star within the sequence, although it’s definitely attainable that Rogue One Insurgent Alliance actors Genevieve O’Reilly (who performed chief Mon Mothma), Alistair Petrie and Ben Daniels could possibly be enticed again relying on the format of the drama.
+It’s at the moment unknown who else will star within the sequence, although it’s definitely attainable that Rogue One Insurgent Alliance actors Genevieve O’Reilly (who performed chief Mon Mothma), Alistair Petrie and Ben Daniels might be enticed again relying on the format of the drama.

 - When is The Mandalorian Star Wars TV sequence launched on Disney ?